SilicorniO/bulgingeyes-db/README.md

   * attribute.mandatory - Indicates if it is mandatory to include the value for this attribute in each insert
   * attribute.unique - Indicates if this attribute should be unique
   * attribute.defaultValue - Value to set by default when an object is inserted
+  * attribute.objectJson - This attribute stores a JSON of the object saved.
+If model has got a variable with objectJson is used to fill the object when a request is made.
+It only works using GEDBObjectFactory.
+  * attribute.encrypt - Type of encryption to use.
+Default: AES 256, this is the only one at the moment.
+Only the fields with this attribute are encrypted.
   * dbAction - Permission to modify the database: 'CREATE', 'UPDATE', 'DELETE'

 3. Add the files to the assets folder of the project